Bust the bloat: All about period bloating

 Pro tip: If chocolate is your period snack of choice, choosing a dark chocolate (i.e. 60% or higher) can not only boost your mood, but it can also give you a magnesium boost.
 That’s what we call a win-win.

-Other ways to reduce period bloat
+Other remedies to reduce premenstrual water retention and period bloat

 But how long does period bloating last?
 Luckily, in most cases, it’s just water weight that will go away when the bloat subsides.
 So don’t freak out if the number on the scale looks a little higher than usual.